billkellett/datastax-spark-sql-workshop/README.md

 ### What is included?

-Zeppelin notebooks, a pre-populated keyspace, executable code, and a corresponding presentation (with detailed speaker notes) walk the students through the most important capabilities of AlwaysOnSQL for database-centric applications.
+Zeppelin notebooks, a pre-populated keyspace, executable code, and a corresponding presentation (with detailed speaker notes) walk the students through the most important capabilities of Spark SQL for database-centric applications.

 * Basic SQL functionality for data analytics
 * An OLTP Aggregation use case